ProofOfConceptForJuliSmoothOptimizers/BenchmarkSetup/docs/README.md

 2. `run_benchmarks.jl` to run the benchmarks.
 3. `send_comment_to_pr.jl`.
 This script is what sends the results of the benchmarks to the pull request.

+Here is an example of a module with the necessary files and structure: [AMD.jl](https://github.com/JuliaSmoothOptimizers/AMD.jl).

 For all these scripts to work, you need to add some modules to `benchmark/Project.toml`.

-If you wish to these modules manually, execute the following in the julia REPL:
+If you wish to add these modules manually, execute the following in the julia REPL:

 ```
 using Pkg